Introduction#

 message parser, used on the client end of the link.

-in their data feeds, the format of these
+Although multiple exchanges use ITCH in their data feeds, the format of these

 messages varies.
 In order to reduce the amount of additional work required to

-add support for new exchanges, the majority of this RTL
+add support for new exchanges, the majority of this RTL is procedurally

 generated.

-By default this module supports NASDAQ
+By default this module supports NASDAQ’s TotalView ITCH 5.0

 message format.

-protocol is an integral part of the direct exchange data feed.
+The ITCH protocol is an integral part of the direct exchange data feed.

 This protocol delineates a series of exchange-specific binary messages that